 For guidance on oral examination and general guidance for examining a King's College London Research Degree, please see below:

 - Guidance for oral examinations

 Independent Chair Guidance

-In line with the university policy on Research degree examination outcomes, an additional examiner may be appointed in cases where the originally appointed examiners are unable to reach agreement when approving amendments or following a re-examination.
+In line with the academic regulations an additional examiner may be appointed in cases where the originally appointed examiners are unable to reach agreement when approving amendments or following a re-examination.
 For further guidance please see below:

 Your Oral Examination may require an Independent Chair.
 For guidance on Independent Chairs and their role, please see below:

 Fee payment and Expenses

 If you wish to check King's Academic Regulations these can be found below:

 Our Office are always happy to support you with the interpretation of the regulations or if you have any further questions so please do not hesitate to contact us at firstname.lastname@example.org.

 Following the oral examination, examiners will be paid the following subject to tax: